SQL Injections

 Find the number of columns

-If data is to be exfiltrated, the number of columns must be known to the attacker.
+If data is to be obtain, the number of columns must be known to the attacker.
 Only after this step he can put the information in a format compatible by the existing code.
 We know that the table has 5 columns, but we do not know how many others are fetch from the database.
 This is a trial an error task, which can be done in several ways.
 One that works is using the ORDER BY column_number clause.

 Tasks